roshanevala/ReHome-SriLanka/docs/6-USER-ROLES-PERMISSIONS.md

 # User Roles & Permissions

 ## Overview
-This document defines the different user roles in the ReHome Sri Lanka system and their respective permissions.
+This document defines the different user roles in the ReBuild Homes SriLanka system and their respective permissions.

 ---